Carpal Tunnel Syndrome (CTS)

 Operative surgery is considered in severe cases where symptoms are persistent, and all conservative treatments have been exhausted.
 In chronic conditions, a surgeon can perform operative surgery on the carpal ligament surrounding the carpal tunnel.

 This also allows the surgeon to clear any constricting tissue and relieve the median nerve.
-Patients have reported alleviation and in some cases elimination of symptoms post-operation, however this is a last resort and carries with it more risk than any other treatment.
+Patients have reported alleviation and, in some cases, elimination of symptoms post-operation.
+However, this is a last resort and carries with it more risk than any other treatment.

 Carpal Tunnel Syndrome Wrist Braces & Supports

-The brace can be freely taken off and put back on easily, even with one hand, and still allows full movement of the fingers and thumb.
-The breathable and comfortable material makes it perfect for everyday use.
+The ManuLoc is designed to be particularly comfortable during physiotherapy, increasing the effectiveness of any therapy and fitting into any treatment plan.
+The brace can be easily removed and put back on, even with one hand, and still allows full movement of the fingers and thumb.
+Its breathable and comfortable material makes it perfect for everyday use.